 Jackson, Mississippi prides itself on the diversity of its population, something that is reflected in the city’s deliciously varied restaurant scene.
-From down home soul food to fine dining, Jackson offers excellent opportunities to discover a bite of Southern culture presented in vibrant restaurants springing up in some of the city’s burgeoning neighborhoods.
+From down home soul food to fine dining, Jackson restaurants offer excellent opportunities to discover a bite of Southern culture presented in vibrant restaurants springing up in some of the city’s burgeoning neighborhoods.

 The city’s culinary community also demonstrates a laudable diversity of restaurant ownership and clientele.
 The welcoming atmosphere in these eateries befits the attitude of Southern hospitality that makes Jackson restaurants so special.